rust-lang/book/nostarch/chapter06.md

 struct ChangeColorMessage(i32, i32, i32); // tuple struct
 ```

-But if we used the different structs, we wouldn't be able to as easily define a
+But if we used the different structs, we wouldn’t be able to as easily define a
 function that could take any of these kinds of messages as we could with the
 `Message` enum defined above.

 One more similarity between enums and structs: just as we are able to define
 methods on structs using `impl`, we are also able to define methods on enums.
-Here's a method, `call`, that we could define on our `Message` enum:
+Here’s a method, `call`, that we could define on our `Message` enum:

 ```rust
 impl Message {